SvenGDK/PS-Multi-Tools/README.md

 </details>

 ## PS Multi Tools Library
-The PS Multi Tools .NET Library contains all tools, downloads and other stuff for almost any Playstation console or handheld.
+The PS Multi Tools .NET library contains all the mentioned tools, downloads and other stuff.
 The source code with all other information can be found in the other repository: [PSMT Library](https://github.com/SvenGDK/PSMT-Library)

 ## Current development focus & status